amamh/orleans-PipeStreamProvider/readme.md

 # Sample
 The sample provided will start a producer, wait a few seconds then start a consumer which will ask for the stream to replayed since the start.
 That last part is done by`await stream.SubscribeAsync(this, new SimpleSequenceToken(0));` i.e. by asking for event sequence token 0 which will always be the first message received on the stream.

-The config is setup so that the server will use Redis for caching with the default connection parameters assuming Redis is running on the local machine.
+The config is setup so that the server will use Redis for caching and as a physical queue.
+It uses the default connection parameters assuming Redis is running on the local machine.

 # Future
 - Make the physical queues pluggable as external libraries.